 Do not rely on an official warning to leave.
-Bushfires can start quickly and threaten homes and lives within minutes.
+Emergency incidents can start quickly and threaten homes and lives within minutes.

-When bushfire warnings are issued you need to understand what each one means.
-There are three levels, each increasing in importance.
+When warnings are issued you need to understand what each one means.

 - General information to keep you up-to-date with developments.